ablab/IsoQuant/README.md

 `--report_novel_unspliced` Report novel mono-exonic transcripts (set `true` or `false`).
 The default value is `false` for Nanopore data and `true` for other data types.
-The main explanation that some aligner report a lot of false unspliced alignments for ONT reads.
+The main explanation that some aligners report a lot of false unspliced alignments for ONT reads.